andreasabel/inCode/entry/introduction-to-singletons-4.md

 Here are your final exercises for this series!
 Start from [this sample source code](https://github.com/mstksg/inCode/tree/master/code-samples/singletons/Door4Final.hs), which has all of the definitions that the exercises and their solutions require.
-Just make sure to delete all of the parts after the `-- Exercise` comment if you don't want to be spoiled!
+Just make sure to delete all of the parts after the `-- Exercises` comment if you don't want to be spoiled!
 Remember again to enable `-Werror=incomplete-patterns` or `-Wall` to ensure that all of your functions are total!

 1. Let's try combining type families with proofs!
 In doing so, hopefully we can also see the value of using dependent proofs to show how we can manipulate